fred-framework/dart/README.md

 ## Input File

-Biruk, write here the input formart and an example for each mode.
+Biruk, write here the input format and an example for each mode.
 I suggest that each example is also available at the dir 'inputs'

 ### Input File for Mode ABCDEF